-I am a New England native and fell in love with producing non-fiction work in High School, which led me to pursue a career in Documentary filmmaking at Emerson College.
+I am New England born and bred and fell in love with producing non-fiction work in High School, which led me to pursue a career in Documentary filmmaking at Emerson College.
 Since then, I've had the opportunity to produce museum media, TV documentaries, and advertisements.

 If I could have any job in the world, it would be one where I could travel and create films that educate people about environmental and social issues; moving them to act or make change.
-I explored this idea in my latest personal endeavor, The Strong People.
+I explored this idea in my senior these film, The Strong People.
 I produced, co-directed and edited this short length documentary chronicling the largest dam removal in U.S. history on the Elwha River in Washington State, looking specifically at the affects and effects the removal had on the Lower Elwha Klallam tribe.

-My career has taken me from freelance producing for independent documentary projects to becoming a producer/editor for Northern Light Productions.
-Currently, I work in Integrated Production at Hill Holliday, an advertising agency in Boston.
+My career has taken me from freelance producing for independent documentary projects to becoming a producer/editor for Northern Light Productions to jumping on board the Integrated Production department at Hill Holliday, an advertising agency in Boston.
+I now live in Colorado and am part of the amazing team at One Floor Up as their Associate Producer.
 I am always thinking of the next idea, next project and next move in my career.

 One day, I hope to own my own production company.